MuhammadKhalilzadeh/basic-git-instructions/README.md

 please note that this command, creates a new branch with reference to the branch you're on while performing this branch.

+note: As a best practice, I recommend you to name your branches in a format as below.

+`[0-9][0-9][0-9]-[Month]-[Day]-[subject]`

+Example: `001-Mar-17-sidebar`

+in a format like this, you'll be able to keep everything in order and also keep track of your progress for how big of a task is done in how much time.

 ---

 #### Add, Commit and Push